 - 9.1 The School will record all behavioural incidents (including bullying) and sanctions in accordance with this policy which will be used to monitor behavioural issues within the School and to evaluate the effectiveness of this policy.
-The Executive Head is responsible for ensuring these records are appropriately maintained. - 9.2 The School will consider whether there are patterns of concerning, problematic or inappropriate behaviour among pupils which may indicate that there are possible cultural issues within the School which may be enabling inappropriate behaviour to occur.
-When patterns are identified, the School will decide an appropriate course of action, which may include more staff training, incorporating learning points into pupil's PSHE/RSE lessons, or amending this policy. - 9.3 The Executive Head is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact.
+The Headteacher is responsible for ensuring these records are appropriately maintained. - 9.2 The School will consider whether there are patterns of concerning, problematic or inappropriate behaviour among pupils which may indicate that there are possible cultural issues within the School which may be enabling inappropriate behaviour to occur.
+When patterns are identified, the School will decide an appropriate course of action, which may include more staff training, incorporating learning points into pupils' PSHE/RSE lessons, or amending this policy. - 9.3 The Headteacher is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 9.4 Headteachers report on behaviour and bullying at governance meetings.
+This forms the monitoring and evaluation function of the proprietor. - 9.5 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the European Director of Education.